 Most Swiss Hunters never had a squadron badge applied.
 Pilots put them on with rattle cans during their training courses and the maintenance depot removed them again.
+Crew names were rarely seen except on the designated Patrouille Suisse aircraft during the last years.

-While the Hawker Hunter has been operated largely by the RAF in different versions and been exported worldwide, there are some features, that make the Swiss Hunter Mk.
+While the Hawker Hunter has been operated largely by the RAF in different versions and been exported worldwide, there are some features, that make the later Swiss Hunter Mk.
 58 unique.
 Modifications, which have not been adopted by other operators are:

-150 GAL FLUNT - in essence a stretched version oft he Hawker 100 GAL FLUNT
+- 150 GAL FLUNT in essence a stretched version oft he Hawker 100 GAL FLUNT

-Quarter circular cut-out in the Flaps
+- Quarter circular cut-out in the Flaps

+- Enlarged SABRINAS incl.
+Chaff and flare dispensers

+- RWR sensors on nose and tail

+- Inboard pylons